Last Updated: 05th Nov 2018

 |Rich marine life makes scuba diving an enthralling activity at Havelock, photo courtesy Barefoot at Havelock|

 The only hassle you might find is the odd buzz of the wildlife during night and no network connection for your mobile/Wi-Fi.
 But then the whole point of escape to one of the most romantic places in the world is just that…to remain undiscovered by the vagaries of modern life and masses.
-Isn’t it?
-Be sure to check out this Andaman Holiday Package.
+Isn't it?
 And yes! don't forget to meet the swimming elephant Rajan during your stay.

 |Nishat Bagh is one of the most magnificent Mughal Gardens in Srinagar|